tauplatform/rhomobile-docs/docs/en/7.5/guide/runtime_config.md

     # keycode values for all keys in place of normal Android keycodes.
 This can be
     # useful for supporting both Android and Windows device platforms with a single
     # codebase.
 When tag value is '0' (default) or is left unspecified, the standard
     # keycodes of the platform will be used.
-Works with the KeyCapture API of RhoElements
-    # 4.x or 2.x.

     http_proxy_host = 'server'
     http_proxy_port = port